mcunhap/kubernetes-intro/README.md

 # Introduction to Kubernetes

+Just a basic content about building a Docker image and running in a local Kubernetes cluster with minikube.

 ## Docker

 To understand the basics of Kubernetes is important to know the basics of Docker.
 All content describe below can be found in [Docker official documentation](https://docs.docker.com/get-started/overview/)